pisenberg/vispubdata/README.md

 ### Running the script

 The [`reproducibility/reproducibility.py`](reproducibility/reproducibility.py) script essentially loads the current state of the dataset  and then directly produces the new version of the figure in the local directory.
-Because it is not possible to download the corresponding data from the script without authentication, please first go to the shared [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1xgoOPu28dQSSGPIp_HHQs0uvvcyLNdkMF9XtRajhhxU/edit?usp=sharing) that contains the VisPubData dataset, make sure that the first tab on the bottom is selected ("Main dataset"), and then download the data using the menu vis File > Download > Comma Separated Values (.csv) and then save the file to `reproducibility/vispubdata.csv`.
+Because it is not possible to download the corresponding data from the script (i.e., via the API) without authentication, please first go to the shared [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1xgoOPu28dQSSGPIp_HHQs0uvvcyLNdkMF9XtRajhhxU/edit?usp=sharing) that contains the VisPubData dataset, make sure that the first tab on the bottom is selected ("Main dataset"), and then download the data using the menu vis File > Download > Comma Separated Values (.csv) and then save the file to `reproducibility/vispubdata.csv`.
 Next, please go to the shared [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1I6n4a6xvmoanAIDiSsGlaOVljAJ5IkT2C_naI-dStNo/edit?usp=sharing) that contains the data about the journal presentations, and then download that dataset the same way as before and save the file to `reproducibility/vis-journal-presentations.csv`.

 Then everything is in place to run the script.
 To do so, simply do:
 ```